Ekkehard-Schulze/indoor-climate-logger/README.md

 you need

-- CircuitPython installed, this code was developed with version 9.6.1 on RaspberrPi Pico2W
+- CircuitPython installed, this code was developed with version 9.6.1 on RaspberrPi Pico2W and Pico2W
+- the \lib folder
+- indoor-climate-logger.py renamed to code.py, header edited for your desired user settings
+- if you want to activate WiFi settings_template.toml edited with your redentials and renamed to settings.toml